chaek0115/london_neighbourhood_recommendation_dashboard/README.md

-# 🏠 London Neighbourhood Recommendation Dashboard
+# 🏠 London Neighbourhood Recommender

 ## 🚀 Launch App
 Click the button below to open the interactive dashboard: